Pubs and wellbeing

 The report found that pubs play a key role in facilitating friendships and that those who have a local pub are happier, more trusting and better connected to their community.

 Pubs are for everyone

 Pubs and pub-going offer a huge range of social and wellbeing benefits, and CAMRA believes these benefits should be open to everyone.

-Browse the links to find out about our campaigning, as well as learn about the past and the future of how pubs can support their communities.
+Browse the links to find out more about our campaigning, and learn about the past and the future of how pubs support their communities.

 Making friends at your local